M - Th: 8:00 AM to 5:30 PM

-The secret to keeping your vehicle going strong is regular fluid checks and an almost pious dedication to scheduled lubrication.
-The type of oil, brake fluid, and grease used is just as important as when it is changed.
+Remember the type of oil, brake fluid, and grease used is just as important as when it is changed.
 The best oil in the world will do your engine no good if you never change it.
 Cleaning and protecting the finishes of the vehicle inside and out will keep things looking good.
 Paint, plastic, leather, and fabric need help to survive the constant assault of sun and other elements.
-Utilize both of these plans together and you will enjoy happy motoring for a good, long time.
+By utilizing both of these plans together, you will enjoy a reliable and good looking vehicle for a long time.
 Follow the accompanying 10 handy tips for keeping your vehicle in top shape.

 Change out transmission and differential oils.
 While not requiring frequent service, these fluids must be changed according to manufacturer service intervals.
 Always use transmission fluid or gear oil of the recommended type and viscosity.